List of Chicago Cubs no-hitters

-Ten no-hitters were thrown at home, five were thrown on the road, and one was thrown at a neutral site.
-Two occurred in April, two in May, two in June, one in July, five in August, and four in September.
-A different umpire presided over each of the franchise's 17 no-hitters.
-Ten different managers led the team during the franchise's 17 no-hitters.
+Nine no-hitters were thrown at home, six on the road, and one at a neutral site.
+Two occurred in April, two in May, three in June, one in July, five in August, and five in September.
+A different umpire presided over each of the franchise's 18 no-hitters.
+11 different managers led the team during the franchise's 18 no-hitters.

 The longest interval between no-hitters was between the games pitched by Jimmy Lavender and Sam Jones, encompassing 39 years, 8 months, and 12 days from August 31, 1915, until May 12, 1955.
 The shortest interval in days between no-hitters was between the games pitched by Burt Hooton and Milt Pappas, encompassing four months and sixteen days from April 16, 1972, until September 2, 1972.
 The shortest interval in games between no-hitters was between the games pitched by Jake Arrieta on August 30, 2015, and April 21, 2016, 49 regular-season games.
 (The Cubs also played nine postseason games in October 2015, between these two no-hitters.)

 Cubs pitchers have thrown two no-hitters against the Atlanta Braves and their predecessors – one by Corcoran in 1880 and one by Holtzman in 1969.
 They also threw two no-hitters against the Cincinnati Reds: Holtzman in 1971, Arrieta in 2016.

 The Cubs have not allowed a run in any of their no-hitters.
 The most baserunners allowed in a no-hitter was eight in the Cubs' combined no-hitter in 2021.
-Of the seventeen no-hitters, four have been won by a score of 4–0, more than any other score.
+Of the 17 no-hitters, four have been won by a score of 4–0, more than any other score.
 The largest margin of victory in a no-hitter (and the largest margin of victory in an MLB no-hitter since 1900) was a 16–0 win by Arrieta in 2016.
 The smallest margin of victory was a 1–0 win by Holtzman in 1971.

 In the 1990 film Taking Care of Business, the no-hitters thrown by Burt Hooton and Milt Pappas during the 1972 season are the subject of a radio trivia contest that sets up the film's plot, which features the Cubs playing in the World Series.